Way back in 2015 I picked up this 1966 Suburban.

 Its been in various states of completion and I wanted to start stringing the highlights together.
-In 2017, about 2 years after I bought the ‘burban, I somehow got my ass invited to the undiscovered builders showcase at the Car craft summer nationals.
-Even though I was still building my shop, Mike, Zack, and I started a 5.4 Ford (yes FORD) swap.
+In 2017, about 2 years after I bought the ‘burban, I somehow got my ass invited to the undiscovered builders showcase at the Car craft summer nationals in Bowling Green Kentucky.
+Even though I was still building my shop, Mike, Zach, and I started a 5.4 Ford (yes FORD) swap.

 From January to July of 2017, we were able to rip out the big block,

 and jam in a built 5.4 4V Modular ford with twin Precision 6466’s, 6R80 trans, 9 inch rear, air ride, and engine management from PBH performance.
 We made it to the Car Craft Magazine summer nationals.
 It was hotter than the surface of the sun.

 Even though we had made the show in Kentucky, the ‘burban still wasn’t running very well.

 I was using an 11-14 Mustang computer on and 5.4 modular engine with a 6R80 trans.
 I messed around with it for months with no success.
 The experts told me my MAF location was horrible.
 They wanted a long straight tube.
 So thats exactly what I gave them.
 Guess what….. still didn’t work….